Nic

 After a funeral, everything gets quieter.
 You go back to work.
 You have a lot of evenings on your own.
 That’s just the reality of it.

-I don’t watch much television - I don’t find it a very fulfilling solitary pursuit - but this was something I could do on my own.
-I’d sit in the kitchen listening to the radio and I’d forget the time.
+I’d sit in the kitchen drawing and listening to the radio and I’d forget the time.
 Suddenly it’d be 2am and I’d be going, ‘Oh shit’.

 It didn’t feel like a big, heavy thing.
 But it’s given me an outlet; a bit more purpose.